ShenCiao/Ciallo/README.md

 Fully GPU-powered brush engine.
 (At least) a thousand of times faster to render than CPU brushes.
 Potentially be able to replicate the vast majority of brushes in other paint programs.

 You may have encountered paint software advertising their brushes as GPU-accelerated, [like this one](https://www.youtube.com/watch?v=v7RF0etZWwQ).
 In contrast, Ciallo's brush engine is fully built upon GPU (the difference would be a literally technical topic).
 And more importantly, we would like to share this technique with everybody.

+Our curve (polyline) rendering methods would be widely used in game engines, UI frameworks and Live2D (Vtuber's avatar).
+They are really simple to implement by engineers.

 <img src=".\articles\six.gif" alt="naiive brush engine" style="zoom:100%;" />